Worcestershire Rifles: Territorial Force

-Under the reforms, each TF battalion was assigned to a higher-up formation, whereas the 7th Worcs joined the Gloucester and Worcester Brigade, South Midland Division.
+Under the reforms, each TF battalion was assigned to a higher formation, whereby the 7th Worcs joined the Gloucester and Worcester Brigade, South Midland Division.

 First World War

 Under the conditions of the Territorial and Reserve Forces Act 1907, members, if embodied, were liable for service anywhere in the United Kingdom, but they could not be ordered to go overseas.
 Officers and men of the peacetime TF could also offer to serve outside the United Kingdom in time of national emergency.
 Under the conditions set out for the Imperial Service Section, a territorial could undertake to serve abroad, but only with his own unit, or with part of his own unit: he could not be drafted as an individual to any other unit except at his own request.

 After the outbreak of war, units of the TF were invited to volunteer for Overseas Service.
 On 15 August 1914, the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate battalions, brigades and divisions were created, mirroring those TF formations being sent overseas, and absorbing the large numbers of volunteers coming forward.
 Later the 2nd Line TF battalions were raised to full strength ready to go overseas, and began to form Reserve (3rd Line) units to supply reinforcement drafts.